-A sign the field of behavioural economics was finally being taken seriously was the award of the Nobel economics prize to Daniel Kahneman in 2002.
+A sign the field of behavioural economics was finally being taken seriously was the award of the Nobel Prize for Economics to Daniel Kahneman in 2002.
 Kahneman was a psychologist by background, and had never taken an economics class in his life.
 Below, you’ll see a discussion of the ground-breaking work he published with Amos Tversky, as well as our interview with Yale economics professor Robert Shiller, who won the Nobel economics prize in 2013 for his work on ‘irrational exuberance.’

 Some of the funnest and most practical books on behavioural economics are written by Dan Ariely, professor of psychology and behavioural economics at Duke University, who recommends his best books on behavioural economics.
 Yes, the insights of the field can even help you lose weight.
 The author, Jonah Leher, recommends his best books on decision-making.

 “You have to understand people first before you can understand how to devise an economic system for them” argues Robert J Shiller, the Yale economics professor and Nobel laureate.
 He chooses five books that explore who we fundamentally are, as human beings, and how that will determine the shape of a successful capitalism.